olossss/BetterSkinned-Monogame/README.txt

 To add additional platforms:
 For easability of adding platforms, I have setup the project using Shared Code Projects.
 To quickly add a new platform, follow these steps
 	Install the Shared Project Reference Manager extension - https://visualstudiogallery.msdn.microsoft.com/315c13a7-2787-4f57-bdf7-adae6ed54450

-	Add a new Class Library to the solution which targets that platform Refrence The "MonoGame.Framework" for that Platform
+	Add a new Class Library to the solution which targets that platform

+	Right Click on the Class Library and select Properties Under Library, ensure Assembly Name and Default Namespace is set to "AnimationAux" Click Assembly Information and blank out every field Set Title to "AnimationAux"
+	Set First Bar of Assembly Version to "1"
+	Set First Bar of File Version to "1"
+	Set Neutral Language to "(None)"

+	Refrence The "MonoGame.Framework" for that Platform
 	Right click on Refrences and select "Add Shared Project Refrence.
-Add a Refrence to AnimationAux.Shared Build the Class Library
+Add a Refrence to AnimationAux.Shared

+	Build the Class Library

 Code Sample to use in you're setup and in project